Updated: Nov 21

 Vær så god!

-If you are a fan of Nordic cuisine, you might like the Living a Nordic Life Facebook group.
+If you are a fan of Nordic cuisine and simple Nordic living, you will love the Living a Nordic Life Facebook group.
 Be sure to check it out and join us there.